Topics on this page:

 Do you need documents legalized?

-However, some countries may not require certain documents to be legalized.
+However, not all countries require certain documents to be legalized.
 If you are unsure, you should check with the intended recipient of your document on their legalization requirements.

 What country do you plan to use the documents in?